Sophos Central is being worked on diligently and it is once again time to briefly summarize the innovations and small updates of the last few months.

 Message relays now also work on macOS.
-If you have already set up message relays for your Windows computers, your macOS devices will now automatically use your current message relays and any message relays you set up in the future.
+If you already have message relays set up for your Windows computers, your macOS devices will automatically use your current message relays immediately, as well as any you set up in the future.

 End of Sale – Sophos Clean

-Last but not least, Sophos Clean is no longer offered as a standalone product.
-However, Clean is still included in Intercept X. Sophos Clean customers will not be able to renew their license but will need to upgrade to Intercept X. Orders for Sophos Clean will be accepted for all regions until 1 November 2018.
+Finally, an important note: Sophos Clean will no longer be offered as a standalone product.
+However, Clean is still included in Intercept X. Sophos Clean customers cannot renew their license, but must upgrade to Intercept X. We can accept orders for Sophos Clean for all regions until November 1, 2018.